luca8651/Groebner_bases/README.md

 # Groebner_bases

+This is a collection of MATLAB functions I used during my PhD to perform polynomial reduction, using Groebner bases theory.

 G is a cell array where each element is a matrix, representing a single equation.
 Every matrix has this format: